Welcome to another installment of how to live like a millionaire on a retirement budget.

 The recipe ideas I want to share with you are served at the finest restaurants for hefty prices.
 They may not even be that good either, because as we know, money and quality don’t always add up.

 However, you can dine even better than a millionaire by making these wonderful recipes at home for pennies.
-You might even find yourself entertaining more often, treating your guests like kings and queens.
+You might even find yourself entertaining more often when it’s safe to do so, treating your guests like kings and queens.

 These dishes use humble ingredients that you probably have in your pantry.
 Onions, old vegetables, stale bread, flour, eggs.
 The secret is in technique: what you do with these inexpensive ingredients.